 DNA-analysis of the human remains and of living members of the First Nations revealed that Kwäday Dän Ts’inchi was related on his maternal side to 17 living members of the Wolf/Eagle clans of the Champagne and Aishihik First Nations.

-The artifacts found with Kwäday Dän Ts’inchi have been studied in great detail.
+The artefacts found with Kwäday Dän Ts’inchi have been studied in great detail.

 The knife was 14 cm long.
 It has a wooden handle made from Hemlock (Tsuga sp.) and a short iron blade.
 The blade is secured using hide lashing and backed by a piece of antler.
 The knife has a preserved sheath.
 Even though the local population did not smelt metals, they used iron for tools prior to European contact in the late 18thcentury.
 Iron could be acquired either through trade or from a shipwreck.
 Soon after contact, wrought iron became common.